 Also, it should be noted that just a small section is examined, thus, there is no guarantee that the final result will meet the initial expectations.
 Still, because of the extensive period required to set up mining operations issues like global financial strength and market variations heavily influence extracting companies, and therefore, add another tier of uncertainty.

 This explains why major extracting companies have significantly reduced exploration.
-And, if you are thinking of existing global mines that produce coloured diamonds, such as India, Russia, and Brazil, take note that not one of them can compete with the splendour of the Argyle certified stones, particularly the unique tones of its famed pink diamonds.
+And, if you are thinking of existing global mines that produce coloured diamonds, such as India, Russia, and Brazil, take note that not one of them can compete with the splendour of the Australian certified stones, particularly the unique tones of its famed pink diamonds.

 It is impossible to tell for certain the way the future will play out, however, several signs may offer some clues.
 To start with, the 2020 closing is not happening on the first day of the year.
 In fact, the closure schedule of the mine stands at the closing stages of the year.
 So, 11 more months or so away.